Alfakynz/PackWize/README.md

 ## To Do

-- Create multiple Minecraft instances with the init command
 - Place a configurations directory at the root for all versions, and keep version-specific configuration directories if needed
 - Documentation (website)
 - Create a TUI